 Can anyone run a marathon?
 Yes!
 But it takes determination, training, and mental and physical strength to cross the line after 26.2 miles.
 For those who are already signed up for a marathon this fall, training is part of the regular daily and weekly schedules, and as race day approaches, training is getting more serious, and a misstep could cause injury.

-Follow the advice and tips below from Epic Wellness’s own, internationally certified sports chiropractor, Dr. Wendy Mehaffey.
+Follow the advice and tips below from Epic Performance’s own, internationally certified sports chiropractor, Dr. Wendy Mehaffey.

 When training for the marathon, the 10% rule (10PR) is one of the guiding principles.
 Simply put, only increase mileage by 10% from one week to the next.
 So if this week, you’re running 10 miles, run 11 miles next week.
 If you’re running 30 miles, increase to 33 the following week, and so on.